 As it stands, while the Regulations prescribe the Minister for Justice, the Minister for Health and the Health Service Executive as responsible for conducting vulnerability assessments in the reception context, in practice it is not clear which authority has responsibility.
-In the experience of Irish Refugee Council casework, as of February 2019, there is no systematic assessment - as envisaged in the Regulations - being carried out.
+In the experience of the Irish Refugee Council, as of January 2020, there is no assessment - as envisaged in the Regulations - being carried out.
+The absence of a vulnerability assessment has been highlighted by organisations supporting people in the asylum process.92